-- Evidence from the NTBC and Quebec studies indicated that patients with an earlier diagnosis and treatment initiation with nitisinone (before six months of age) had a higher probability of survival and reduced morbidity as compared with historical controls.
-Delaying nitisinone treatment initiation (i.e., after two years of age) was associated with an increased probability of hepatocellular carcinoma and the requirement of liver transplant. - 2.
-Jurisdictions that do not perform newborn screening for HT-1 may wish to also consider the cost-effectiveness of introducing such screening, thereby facilitating early identification of eligible patients. - 3.
-CDEC heard from a clinician with experience in the diagnosis and management of HT-1 that these patients require a multidisciplinary health care approach to managing their disease.
+- Evidence from the NTBC and Quebec studies indicated that patients with an earlier diagnosis and treatment initiation with nitisinone (before six months of age) had a higher probability of survival and reduced morbidity compared with historical controls.
+Delaying nitisinone treatment initiation (i.e., after two years of age) was associated with an increased probability of HCC and the need for a liver transplant. - Jurisdictions that do not perform newborn screening for HT-1 may wish to consider the cost-effectiveness of introducing such screening, thereby facilitating early identification of eligible patients. - CDEC heard from a clinician with experience in the diagnosis and management of HT-1 that these patients require a multidisciplinary health care approach to managing their disease.
 Outcomes for these patients are more likely to be improved if they receive nitisinone in combination with coordinated care from other health professionals (e.g., dieticians to help manage dietary requirements) at centres with health care teams that have experience in managing patients with HT-1.

-- 4. CDEC noted several important limitations with the studies reviewed by CDR, including the open-label design and lack of a direct comparator.
-In addition, no absolute or relative measures of effect with formal statistical comparisons were performed on the outcomes between nitisinone plus dietary restriction versus dietary restriction alone leading to uncertainty of the magnitude of any benefit with nitisinone versus dietary restriction.
-These limitations made it difficult to assess the comparative clinical benefit of nitisinone. - 5.
-Two other nitisinone products have received Health Canada approval, but have not yet been evaluated by CDEC.
+- CDEC noted several important limitations with the studies reviewed by the CADTH Common Drug Review (CDR), including the open-label design and lack of a direct comparator.
+In addition, no absolute or relative measures of effect with formal statistical comparisons were performed on the outcomes between nitisinone plus dietary restriction versus dietary restriction alone, leading to uncertainty of the magnitude of any benefit with nitisinone versus dietary restriction.
+These limitations made it difficult to assess the comparative clinical benefit of nitisinone. - CDEC previously recommended two other nitisinone products that are available for the treatment of patients with HT-1: Orfadin and MDK-Nitisinone.